 This is all done as a precaution to make sinking blueberries less likely, however the thickness of the batter should keep your blueberries suspended no matter what their size.

-We decided to boost the lemon and blueberry flavors in this recipe with our luscious lemon cream cheese frosting in between the cake layers as well as a delicious blueberry buttercream!
+We decided to boost the lemon and blueberry flavors in this lemon blueberry cake recipe with our luscious lemon cream cheese frosting in between the cake layers as well as a delicious blueberry buttercream!
 You may have noticed that we have a thing for cream cheese frosting- we absolutely love it and many of our cake recipes call for a cream cheese frosting or filling– feel free to change things up as you like!
 A lemon curd or lemon buttercream would taste great too!

 Since our lemon cream cheese filling is a little soft, I piped a blueberry buttercream dam about 1/4 inch inside of the edge of the cake before filling.
 This helps to keep the filling right where it belongs as the layers are assembled.